Team Memory

 Shared memory across agents and teammates.
-When one agent learns something important, it becomes available to everyone in the group.
+When one agent learns something important, it becomes available to everyone on the team.

 Overview